jakemulf/dh-sportradar-demo/README.md

 source venv/bin/activate
 ```

-To launch the app, run the following in your terminal:
+To launch the Python flask server, run the following in your terminal:

 ```
-docker-compose up -d
 pip install -r ./flask_server/requirements.txt python ./flask_server/server.py
 ```

-To stop the app, you can kill the Python command using `ctrl-c`, and then run `docker-compose stop`.
+To stop the app, you can kill the Python command using `ctrl-c`.

 ## SportRadar configuration